subsquid/docs/docs/develop-a-squid/squid-structure.md

 - `archive` -- an (optional) folder for running a local Archive.
 Ignored by Aquarium.

 Further, the following scripts must be defined in `package.json`:
 - `db:migrate` to run the database migrations.
 This script is run in a separate init container when the squid is deployed to the Aquarium.
 - `processor:start` to start the processor
 - `query-node:start` to start the [API server](/develop-a-squid/graphql-api)

+The templates also defines the following auxiliary scripts (optional):
+- `build` to build the squid
+- `update` to update the squid packages to the latest version